-A commitment to social justice lies at the heart of the Mars Hill College Teacher Education Program.
+A commitment to social justice lies at the heart of the Mars Hill University Teacher Education Program.
 Its aim is to prepare graduates, who in their own teaching practices, are committed to making students aware of the historical, social, political and economic forces that shape their lives and the lives of others, and who are empowered to take active roles in the life-shaping processes at work in schools, communities and the wider world.
 The means of achieving this aim are twofold.
 First, candidates themselves must become aware of the multiple interests, both implicit and explicit, that influence schools and communities, and learn to distinguish between those that are liberating and those that are oppressive.
 With this understanding, candidates can then develop the capacity to take individual and collective action to affirm the former and confront the latter.
 It is especially important that teachers enact these principles in their own classrooms, schools and communities.
 Schools, like other institutions, harbor bias, privilege, and social and economic inequities—and their consequences, personal diminishment and the failure of human potential.
 The teacher who has been made aware of such consequences and is prepared to address them effectively is, in our view, prepared for the most fundamental tasks of good teaching.

 Second, candidates must be prepared to empower their students with those same understandings and equip them with the knowledge and skills to effect equity and social justice in their own lives and the lives of others.
 Students come to teachers from particular lifeworlds constructed of culture, language, geography, economic conditions, and understandings of, and adaptations to, their worlds.
 It is the well-prepared teacher’s part to understand these diverse worlds of origin and help students expand them through a rigorous study of multiple disciplines.
 These expanded understandings of the world must also include awareness of the world outside oneself, and to an acknowledgement of the legitimacy, intensity, and immediacy of others’ internal experiences.
 This leads to a realization of the need for fairness, social equity, and compassion and to a recognition and acceptance of one’s responsibilities to others.

 The Mars Hill Teacher Education Program is rooted in understandings of the relationship between rigorous inquiry, critical reflection, responsible action, and personal efficacy.
 We believe that education traces its power and importance from Latin origins, e ducere, to “lead from,” that is, from a limited state of awareness of our responsibilities to others.
 A heightened awareness of these responsibilities, gained from critical reflection leads to the recognition that equity and social justice is a central objective for teachers.
-This is consonant with the Mars Hill College Mission Statement which articulates a commitment to rigorous study, engagement in the world of meaningful work, and responsible citizenship, service to others, and ethical thought and action.
+This is consonant with the Mars Hill University Mission Statement which articulates a commitment to rigorous study, engagement in the world of meaningful work, and responsible citizenship, service to others, and ethical thought and action.

 Adams, M., Bell, L.A., Griffin, P. (eds.).
 (1997).
 Teaching for diversity and social justice: A sourcebook.
 New York, NY: Routledge